EHB-MCT/assignment-2-TuurVanBergen/README.md

-# VibeView: A Data Collection and Visualization Tool
+# **VibeView: A Data Collection and Visualization Tool**

 A full-stack project designed to collect, store, and visualize user data interactively.
-The project is modular and extensible, allowing future integration with external APIs such as the Spotify API.
+The project is modular and extensible, with integrated Spotify API functionality for easier track entry.

 ---

-## Features
+## **Features**

 - **Frontend:**
   - Collect user input via a responsive React-based form.
   - Manage form state using React Hooks and custom hooks for validation and submission logic.
+  - Dynamically fetch track suggestions using the Spotify API for seamless data entry.
-  - Fetch track data dynamically for visualization via `TrackDataContainer` and `useFetchTracks` hook.
+  - Fetch stored track data dynamically for visualization via `TrackDataContainer` and `useFetchTracks` hook.
 - **Backend:**
   - Store user data securely in a MongoDB database using a Node.js and Express API.
   - Modular structure with clear separation of concerns following the SOLID principles.